ajohal21/VaccineReportBuilder/README.md

-# Travel Vaccine Recommendation Tool
+# Travel Vaccine Report Builder

-## A tool that creates a personalized travel vaccine list for a user going to their indicated destination
+## A tool for pharmacists that creates a personalized report containing travel vaccines  for a patient's trip to their indicated destination

 **What this project will do:**
+- Users will input patient information (name and age)
-- Users will select their destination from a list of destinations
+- Users will input the patient destination(s)
-- The tool will provide country specific recommendations for appropriate travel vaccines
+- The user will then add the recommended vaccines
-- List the required vaccine dosage and schedule given a *persons age*, *risk factors*, and *previous vaccination history*
+-  A report will be made containing patient information, destinations and recommended vaccines

 **Who will use this project:**
-- This project is primarily aimed at all travellers.
-This will provide up to date information about travel vaccinations to ensure every user is protecting their health whilst travelling.
+- This project is to be used by pharmacists (and other travel health experts)

 **Why this project is of interest:**

-Previoulsy I worked as a travel medicine consultant, providing people with travel vaccine reccomendations based on their destination.
-It has been a goal to try an automate some of the process via an application that could take in a travelers details and provide an individual specific recommendation for that upcoming trip.
-While I plan to start with some constraints in place, I hope to eventually expand the project to be used in all instances of travel.
+- Previoulsy I worked as a travel medicine consultant conducting pre-travel appointments and providing patients with a report of what vaccines they need based on where they are going.
+I am hoping this tool will be able to create reports that patients can reference and expidites the process for the consultant in generating the report.

 **User Stories**
-- As a user I want to be able to generate a report of vaccine recommendations for a country
+- As a user I want to be able to generate a report of vaccine recommendations for a given person's destination(s)
-- As a user I want to be able to select my country of destination
+- As a user I want to be able to save the generated reports
-- As a user I want to be able to select the vaccines I have received and remove them from the list
+- As a user I want to be able to see a list of reports made
-- As a user I want to be able to input relevant information to get a personalized recommendation
+- As a user I want to be able to select reports and view them in detail